rigetti/pyquil/docs/source/getting_started.rst

 the results to us.

-The calls to ``compile`` and ``run`` will make a request to the two servers we started up in the previous section: first, to the ``quilc`` server instance to compile the Quil program into native Quil, and then to the ``qvm`` server instance to simulate and return measurement results of the program 10 times.
+The calls to ``compile`` and ``run`` will make a request to the two servers we started up in the previous section: first, to the ``quilc`` server instance to compile the Quil program into native Quil optimized for the target device, and then to the ``qvm`` server instance to simulate and return measurement results of the program 10 times.
 If you open up the terminal windows where your servers are running, you should see output printed to the console regarding the requests you just made.

 .. note::